 Not for nothing has René Girard been described as ‘the Darwin of the Social Sciences’.
 His key ideas have proved influential in academic disciplines as varied as Literary Criticism, Anthropology, Theology, Philosophy, History, Economics, Politics, Psychology, Psychiatry, Psychotherapy and the study of International Relations.

 Does that make him a ‘liberal’ or a ‘conservative’ in Catholic church controversies?
 Far more important, it makes his work a potential bridge between those two poles.
 Facing secular relativism squarely in defence of the Creeds, he nevertheless defies any comfortable acquiescence in Christendom, the long alliance between church and state that was undermined by the Enlightenment.
-Monopolising as it does the use of force, the state can itself easily become enmeshed in mimetic conflict – most dangerously evident in the nuclear arms race.
+Monopolising as it does the use of force, the state can itself easily become enmeshed in mimetic conflict – most dangerously evident in the ongoing nuclear arms race.

 Seeing in Girard’s insights an especially potent ‘explainer’ of major current world problems, Sean O’Conaill and Aidan Hart of ACI have written a series of articles for this website.
-They remain convinced that the church at all levels needs to ‘wake up’ to the ‘Girardian revolution’ as a fertile source of Catholic intellectual recovery at all levels of the church.
+They remain convinced that the church at all levels needs to wake up to Girardian mimetic theory as a fertile source of Catholic intellectual recovery.
 This page will point to these articles as they continue to appear, and to the work of other writers ‘sparked’ by Girard.